‘It’s pretty bad’: One-third of Revelstoke businesses report losses beyond 50% from COVID-19 - Revelstoke Review

 Almost 30 per cent of Revelstoke businesses said they would not survive the COVID-19 crisis or were unsure, according to the survey.

-This is a substantial rise from an earlier Review survey in April, when only 17 per cent of local businesses were unsure if they would be able remain open post-COVID-19.
+This is a substantial rise from an earlier Black Press Media survey in April, when only 17 per cent of local businesses were unsure if they would be able remain open post-COVID-19.

 A strong summer